-Recommended Prerequisites: COMM-101 and strong collegelevel reading and writing skills
+Recommended Prerequisites: COMM-101 and strong collegelevel reading and writing skills communication style.

-COMM-212 Nonverbal Communication 3 Credits
+COMM-212 Nonverbal Communication

 This course is an introduction to the basic concepts in the study of body language, symbols, and various means of communicating without using spoken language.
-The study of nonverbal communication will help students better understand how people communicate in relationships at work and at home, and may create an awareness of the students' own nonverbal communication style.
+The study of nonverbal communication will help students better understand how people communicate in relationships at work and at home, and may create an awareness of the students' own nonverbal

-COMM-220 (S) AND Introduction to Intercultural Communication
+COMM-220 Introduction to Intercultural Communication